 Various organizations, nonprofits, and think tanks conduct independent research on social science, health, education, and economic topics.
 Many of the organizations provide reports or summaries for free.

 - The Brookings Institution

 The Brookings Institution is a nonprofit public policy organization which conducts and disseminates independent research.
-Research Topics include arms control, children and families, crime, economic development, global health, k-12 education, and social issues.
+Research Programs, Centers, and Projects include arms control, children and families, crime, economic development, global health, k-12 education, and social issues.
 Some reports must be purchased.